 A house of the soul, a seat of power, and a commemoration of the dead; the skull has always had a great symbolic status across many cultures in history.
 In modern days, whenever we think of students in the medical field, an image of a person holding a skull and a giant anatomy textbook instantly pops up in our minds.

 With its complex structure that has over sixty foramina and over twenty bones, the skull can be one of the most challenging yet fun human anatomy topics to study.
 This article will serve as a study guide to help you understand how to approach the external anatomy of the skull.
 Let’s get started!

-Overview of the bones of the skull
+Overview of the bones

 Neurocranium: occipital bone, temporal bones (2), parietal bones (2), sphenoid bone, ethmoid bone, frontal bone

 Viscerocranium: vomer, nasal conchae (2), nasal bones (2), maxilla, mandible, palatine bones (2), zygomatic bones (2), lacrimal bones